asconix/rfcs/rfcs/0057-secrets-for-services.md

 * It's sufficiently secure to store the secrets or access tokens in a location only accessible by root on the system
 * The secrets store locations is secure at rest, such as full-disk-encryption.
-* Interactive unlocking scenarios are should be treated separately
+* Interactive unlocking scenarios should be treated separately
 * Linux namespaces are sufficiently secure
 * The service can be run using `PrivateTmp`

 Design goals:
-* A set of secrets are made available to a set of services only for the duration of their execution
+* A set of secrets is made available to a set of services only for the duration of their execution
 * Retrieved secrets are only accessible to the service processes and root
 * Retrieved secrets are reliably cleaned up when the services stop, crash, receive sigkill or the system is restarted